What is phishing or spoofing, and how can you protect your business?

 How to help protect yourself from phishing and spoofing

-If you think you’ve clicked a bad link, close out of it immediately, run an antivirus check, and then change your password and security questions.
+3. Change your password and security questions: If you enter any login details on a spoofed website, assume that scammers now have your credentials.
 Remember, it’s important you run an antivirus check first because you might’ve gotten malware from clicking the link, and the malware can still pick up your new password.

 Seems phishy?